eurostat/ecobackcast/README.md

 **About**

 The code source files provided herein implement the improved method (through hierarchical adjustment) used for the back-calculation, or back-casts, of Principal European Economic Indicators (PEEIs), as described in this [document](docs/R_backcastingPEEIs.pdf).
+The methodology and source code were developed in the framework of Eurostat's contract on database management and research activities related to the production of PEEIs.

 <table align="center">
     <tr> <td align="left"><i>authors</i></td> <td align="left"> <a href="https://www.linkedin.com/in/jamieleighchapman">J.-L.Chapman</a>,